torvalds/linux/Documentation/RCU/lockdep-splat.rst

 Lockdep-RCU Splat
 =================

-Lockdep-RCU was added to the Linux kernel in early 2010 (http://lwn.net/Articles/371986/).
+Lockdep-RCU was added to the GNU/Linux kernel in early 2010 (http://lwn.net/Articles/371986/).
 This facility checks for some common misuses of the RCU API, most notably using one of the rcu_dereference() family to access an RCU-protected pointer without the proper protection.